jdiazrv/pressure-sensor-esp32/README.md

 6. **Compile and Upload**
    - Use the PlatformIO IDE toolbar within VS Code to compile and upload the sketch to your board.
    - Monitor the output console in VS Code for any errors and to confirm a successful upload.

+7. **Upload Additional Files**
+   - After uploading the code, you must upload additional files such as `index.html` and `gauge.min.js` (JavaScript) to the ESP8266's Filesystem.
+This is necessary for your project.
+   - To upload these files, click on the "Upload Filesystem Image" option in PlatformIO. **Before doing this, make sure to close any PlatformIO terminals to avoid port-related errors.**

 ## WiFi Connectivity and Network Behavior
 - If the device cannot connect to a pre-configured WiFi network, it automatically creates an Access Point (AP) with the SSID `Windlass_AP`.
 Users can connect to this AP to select the working WiFi network.